-While the majority of press around a production often centers on the stars, director, or author, little to nothing is said about those members of the company working just as hard—if not harder—than those creatives: the swings, standbys, and understudies.
-All major productions depend on these performers to keep a show up and running.
-(And large shows with complex staging and choreography like “Hamilton” even have “universal swings,” performers who are contracted to go out to whichever production needs them on a moment’s notice.)
+While the majority of press around a production often centers on the stars, director, or author, all major productions depend on swings, standbys, and understudies to keep the show running.
+Large shows with complex staging and choreography like “Hamilton” even have “universal swings,” performers who are contracted to go out to whichever production needs them on a moment’s notice!

 Mary Claire Miskell, “13”

 “I was an off-stage swing for five tracks.
 I had a separate script for each of the two leads and one for the three ensemble tracks.
 I had a highlighter with a matching pen for each and a million photocopies of a diagram of the stage to insert into my script for musical numbers and blocking.
 Never assume something is too easy to forget because you will.

 “You want everything in writing but keep your script clean and simple for last-minute reviews when you go on.
 Sometimes you have set dates to go on for certain tracks but keep lightly reviewing the other roles as well because you might (probably will) have to go on sooner than planned.”

 “Learn how to forgive yourself if you mess up.
 As a dance swing, that is the hardest part.
 But if you didn’t forgive yourself immediately, you play mind games on yourself the rest of the show.

 “Also, train yourself to remain calm.
 You may be freaking out inside but you have to remain calm, appear calm to your cast, dance captains, and directors.
 You don’t want to put doubt in their mind or yours.”

 “You can’t learn the lines too early!
 You don’t get an organic rehearsal process so you’re often left to your own devices learning the script.
 I’ve seen a few amazing understudies go on in their first weeks and even if they messed up the blocking, they could still hold their own with the lines.”